notadithyabhat/medbill-takehome/readme.md

 I think these three entities are enough to cover all the requirements.
 I started off by created list of objects for each data and defined each models in the models folder.

 # Major Design Decision:

 1. I am not storing the attachment in the message but only storing the URL because in most applications, it is better to store the attachment in something like s3 or a cloud storage and the URL is enough to access the attachment.
 2. A case can only be accessed by the owner/staff/AI.

 # Implementation
 1. Created the case route to create a new case for a user and get the list of cases for a user.
 Tested with postman and it works as expected.
 2. Created the message route to create a new message.
 Added a check to only proceed it the case exists.
 Since a message belongs to a case, I've mounted the mesage route to the case route.
-Also another thing is that the case can be accessed only the owner of the case as well as the Staff or AI.
-So Added checks for those accordingly.
+Additionally added checks to make sure the case can be accessed only the owner of the case as well as the Staff or AI.
 3. Next with the attachments, I could either store in the message or have a seperate attachment store.
 I decided to create a seperate store so that it's easy to add multiple attachments to a message.
 Most of the validation remains the same as the messages route.
-I also updated the message to add the attachments list if it exists.
+Updated the message to add the attachments list if it exists.

 This should cover the basic requirements.